INQUIRY INTO BECOMING CATHOLIC

 PERIOD OF THE CATECHUMENATE

 Once a person is beyond any major questions or concerns they may have had with the Church, they can enter into the stage of the CATECHUMENATE, meaning they are now recognized by the Church as receiving formal instruction in the teachings of the Catholic Church.
 There is less time for basic Questions and Answers and more time on the presentation of the truths of the Catholic faith.
 There may be time to discuss the topics with a SPONSOR during the meeting as well.
-A sponsor is an appointed person from the parish that walks with you through the entire preparation period of coming into full communion with Catholic Church.
+A sponsor is an appointed person from the parish that walks with you through the entire preparation period of coming into full communion with the Catholic Church.

 CATECHUMEN OR CANDIDATE?